jobanull/jobanull/README.md

 - Advancing skills in backend development using Express.js and Laravel
 - Perfecting Android applications with Kotlin

 🤝 I'm always open to collaboration and new projects.
-Let's discuss ideas and potential collaborations!
+Let's discuss ideas and potential collaborations!!

 <p align='center'>